 One of the most critical aspects of contract management for a healthcare organization is negotiating current contracts.
 For many providers, this poses a significant obstacle.
 Major hurdles they face include:

-- They don’t know what they want – A provider must know what they hope to accomplish from the negotiation process before ever sitting down at the bargaining table; otherwise, they’ll likely leave the negotiations with a worse deal than the original one.
+A provider must know what they hope to accomplish from the negotiation process before ever sitting down at the bargaining table; otherwise, they’ll likely leave the negotiations with a worse deal than the original one.
 A provider should have clear objectives they hope to achieve from the process, such as:

 - Increasing net revenue